Jbleezy/BO2-Reimagined/README.md

 * Increased player damage from 10 to 15
 * Increased move speed while aiming from 100% to 200% (same as Blundergat)
 * Decreased explosion radius by 50%
-* Fires all projectiles at once
+* Projectiles fire all at once
 * Projectiles fire in a straight line
 * Projectiles no longer seek toward zombies
 * Added projectile indicator